netotaku/clarkson.io/src/content/blog/a-guide-to-ethical-tracking.md

 Unless your site has a well-defined measurement strategy, complex goals, and ties to ad spend, **Google Analytics is likely more than you need** — and may pose unnecessary risks in terms of privacy and compliance.

 For most sites, **lightweight, cookieless analytics tools** offer more than enough insight — and send a clear message that you respect your users.

----

-*Have questions about implementing ethical analytics?
-Or want help migrating away from Google Analytics?
-Let’s talk.*